 Personal Work 2013 - Custom BMX Collection// A set of Custom, highpoly BMX bikes created in 3dsmax and rendered in Keyshot.

-Personal Project 2013 - Diorama Collection// Ingame dioramas captured in Cryengine 3, current work in progress.
+Personal Project 2013 - 2014 - Diorama Collection// Ingame dioramas captured in Cryengine 3, currently an ongoing work in progress.

-Professional Work 2011-2013- Crysis 3 Multiplayer// I worked for two years as part of the Crytek UK art team on several levels in the blockbuster AAA title "Crysis 3" (Published by EA).
-Below you can see a few shots of the levels I had the most involvement in during the project.
-They represent a culmination my work as part of a team, I was responsible for creating various assets, level art compositions and architectural structures in each level.
+Professional Work 2011-2013- Crysis 3 Multiplayer// I worked for two years as part of the Crytek UK art team on several levels in the AAA title "Crysis 3"

 Hydro Dam level// This level was created using assets built by the hugely talented singleplayer artists at Crytek Frankfurt and re-purposed them in order to create a multiplayer map.
 The multiplayer map evolved to become significantly different (roughly twice the size) of the singleplayer Dam level.
 I was mainly responsible for level art, background vista composition and I also kitbashed together the huge central structure's exterior using assets and texture from inside the level.
 I worked alongside Erik Bakker and Singleplayer team: Marcel Shaika (Art) + Stefan Heinrich (Art) + Chris Kay (Design).